-COST PER VENDOR PROCEDURE \$ 0 - \$39,999.99 Authorized by President and Comptroller \$ 40,000 and over Board approval required unless outlined as exceptions in the below section.
+COST PER VENDOR PROCEDURE \$ 0 - \$19,999.99 Authorized by President and Comptroller \$ 20,000 and over Board approval required unless outlined as exceptions in the below section.

-Textbook Ordering - Textbooks should be ordered through the Bookstore at least six weeks prior to the beginning of the next semester.
+Textbook Ordering Textbooks should be ordered through the Bookstore at least six weeks prior to the beginning of the next semester.
 Any direct orders for texts that bypass the Bookstore should have prior administrative approval.
 Textbooks will be ordered, whenever feasible, directly from publishers in accordance with the approved curriculum textbook.

-Construction - All construction/renovation will be approved by the Board.
+Construction All construction/renovation will be approved by the Board.

-8.0040 APPROVAL LIMITATIONS
+8.0030 APPROVAL LIMITATIONS

-- .01 The President shall have the authority to approve purchase requisitions of \$39,999.99 or less. .02 All purchase requisitions exceeding \$39,999.99 from a single vendor must have Board - approval.
-Except for the following: - All payroll transfers, - Monthly utilities, - Annual insurance premiums and maintenance agreements, - Payments to subcontractors (sub-awards), other than construction, as budgeted in the grants. - Payments of scholarships and tuition from grants. - .03 The Board shall approve the entire construction/renovation project or cost prior to payment.
-When a project or a payment schedule is approved by the board subsequent payments do not need to be approved by the board unless it is a renewal or a change order. - .04 In the event that a purchase requisition was approved for less than \$40,000 but is invoiced for more than \$40,000, the purchase requisition and invoice shall be brought to the Board for additional approval prior to payment when the purchase fits under the guidelines for Board approval. - .05 When a requisition is approved with a payment schedule, each payment does not have to be approved by the Board. - .06 The President, after notifying the Chairman of the Board of Directors, has authority to authorize emergency purchases over \$39,999 under the following conditions: - When the purchase needs to be made prior to a regular board meeting - in order to meet deadlines, or - avoid late fees, or - avoid discontinued coverage of services, or - obtain special reduced pricing.
+.01 The President shall have the authority to approve purchase requisitions of \$19,999.99 or less.

+.02 All purchase requisitions exceeding \$19,999.99 from a single vendor must have Board approval.
+Except for the following:

+- a.
+All payroll transfers, - b.
+Monthly utilities, - c.
+Annual insurance premiums and maintenance agreements with Board informed at the next regular meeting and - d.
+Payments to subcontractors, other than construction, as budgeted in the grants. - e.
+Payments of scholarships and tuition from grants.

+.03 The Board shall approve the entire project or cost prior to payment.
+When a project or a payment schedule is approved by the board subsequent payments do not need to be approved by the board unless it is a renewal or a change order.

+.04 In the event that a purchase requisition was approved for less than \$20,000 but is invoiced for more than \$20,000, the purchase requisition and invoice shall be brought to the Board for additional approval prior to payment when the purchase fits under the guidelines for Board approval.

+.05 When a requisition is approved with a payment schedule, each payment does not have to be approved by the Board.

+06 The President, after notifying the Chairman of the Board of Directors, has authority to authorize emergency purchases over 19,999 under the following conditions:

+When the purchase needs to be made prior to a regular board meeting

+- in order to meet deadlines, or

+- avoid late fees, or

+- avoid discontinued coverage of services, or

+- obtain special reduced pricing.